School of Literature, Media, and Communication

 “Italy’s Impact on England’s Identity: The ‘Strange Vices and Devices’ of Italian Fencers.”
 Northern California Renaissance Conference.
 San Jose State University, San Jose CA. May, 2009.

-Technical Communication Strategies I (scheduled fall 2020)
+Technical Communication Strategies I, fall 2021

 Composition II, summer 2020

 Pen and Sword: Renaissance Rhetoric and Military History (Composition II), spring 2019

 Renaissances: Disney Princesses and the Danish Prince (Composition II, Honors), fall 2018